Art Academy (video game): Modes

-Unlike most games, as well as other particular teaching software, Art Academy does not grade the player's/art trainee's performance in accomplishing any of the lessons, as it fully depends on the player/art trainee if (s)he is willing to follow the guides and/or practical training.
+Unlike most games, as well as other particular teaching software, Art Academy does not grade the player's/art trainee's performance in accomplishing any of the lessons, as it fully depends on the player/art trainee if they are willing to follow the guides and/or practical training.
 Lessons can be unlocked anyway regardless of performance, as long as the player/art trainee simply passes through the stages to finish up each lesson.
 In fact, practical training is absolutely open (only limited by unlocked tools as stated per lesson), as the player/art trainee does not even have to follow the actual lesson at all.

 The other mode is called Free Paint.
-In Free Paint mode, the player/art trainee is offered the ability to draw or paint anything they deem, and can even save their art progress for keeping or to be worked on later.
+In Free Paint mode, the player/art trainee is offered the ability to draw or paint anything they deem worth painting, and can even save their art progress for keeping or to be worked on later.
 Unlike Lessons, Free Paint mode allows full accessibility for all the available art tools in Art Academy from the start.
 The player/art trainee even need not access Lessons mode at all to use Free Paint mode.
 Like Lessons though, the player/art trainee has three available save slots (independent from Lessons mode) to save their work-in-progress art pieces to be edited later, and can also save their finalized pieces in the Gallery (or the Nintendo DSi Camera Album for DSiWare versions).
 In Free Paint, the player/art trainee also has access to a designated Image Library implemented in Art Academy.
 The Image Library includes a categorized selection of 89 photographs which the player/art trainee can use as references and art subjects.
 However, the pictures in the library cannot be moved or edited in any way.
 Alternatively, the player/art trainee can also refer to drawings and photographs (additional information below) stored in the Gallery.
 The Image Library is not available on the original DSiWare versions, but the DSiWare versions can still refer to pictures found in the DSi Camera Album.